 In Part One to Four of this series I discussed how the study of ancient to modern (Western) philosophy can be a long and challenging endeavour, with potentially hundreds of philosophers and ideas to mentally catalogue and contextualize.
 This, in general, has followed three lines of thought: metaphysics, epistemology, and axiology.
-In Part Five, my final post in the series, I will now outline the important Postmodern to µ-Modern thinkers (who write philosophy about philosophy), though some consider our current age to be “Post-Postmodern” rather than µ-Modern (“meta-modern”).
+In Part Five, my final post in the series, I will now outline the important Late Modern to µ-Modern thinkers (who wrote philosophy about philosophy), though some consider our current age to be “Post-Postmodern” rather than µ-Modern (“meta-modern”).
 As a bonus, I have included a little “essay” (rant) at the end about what I see are fundamental flaws in the concept of Neo-Liberalism.
 And, as always, I encourage you to explore the names and ideas that pop out at you, what you might want to learn more about.
 Plus, I have once again highlighted (in blue) the philosophers in whom I myself am particularly interested.
 But first we must discuss and try to define the period and theories labelled under the category of “Post Modernism”.

 WHAT IS POSTMODERNISM?